-- Appropriately compensate employees for the services they provide; - Attract and retain employees with skills required to effectively manage operations and growth; - · Motivate employees to perform in the best interest of TMB and its stakeholders; and - Provide an appropriate level of transparency.
+- Appropriately compensate employees for the services they provide; - Attract and retain employees with skills required to effectively manage operations and growth; - · Motivate employees to perform in the best interest of TMB and its stakeholders; and - · Provide an appropriate level of transparency.

-The policy is reviewed annually and was last reviewed in June 2012.
+The policy is reviewed periodically and was last reviewed in March 2017.
 There have been no major changes to the policy in the past year.

-Those whose primary role is risk and financial control (including risk management, compliance, internal audit and financial control) comprise of the Chief Risk Officer, Chief Financial Officer, Senior Manager Finance, Compliance Manager and the Internal Auditor.
-They are remunerated principally by salary which is evaluated by the Remuneration Committee to ensure that the reporting obligations are not compromised by financial incentives.

-(c) Description of the ways in which current and future risks are taken into account in the remuneration The policy seeks to ensure that quality employees are employed, retained and are remunerated in accordance with their responsibilities and experience.
-The remuneration committee assess the relevant remuneration on a case by case basis to ensure that remuneration reflects the skill and experience required to meet Board expectations and achieve its strategic objective.
+Those whose primary role is risk and financial control (including risk management, compliance, internal audit and financial control) comprise of the Chief Risk Officer, Chief Financial Officer, Head of Finance, Head of Regulatory Services and the Chief Internal Auditor.
+They are remunerated principally by salary which is evaluated by the Remuneration Committee to ensure that the reporting obligations are not compromised by financial incentives. (c) Description of the ways in which current and future risks are taken into account in the remuneration processes.
+The policy seeks to ensure that quality employees are employed, retained and are remunerated in accordance with their responsibilities and experience.
+The remuneration committee assesses the relevant remuneration on a case by case basis to ensure that remuneration reflects the skill and experience required to meet Board expectations and achieve its strategic objective.
 Each position's key performance indicators include metrics pertaining to risk and compliance. (d) Description of the ways in which the ADI seeks to link performance during a performance measurement period with levels of remuneration.
 The performance of TMB is impacted by market conditions and through adherence to bank policies that recognise the Board's risk appetite.
 TMB has not created a direct link between an individual's performance and remuneration.
-The Remuneration Committee takes into account a combination of factors including, financial performance in the economic environment, compliance with regulatory requirements and their member satisfaction feedback in assessing the performance of the CEO and other senior managers identified in section (a). (e) Description of the ways in which the ADI seeks to adjust remuneration to take account of longer-term performance.
-There is currently no mechanism to reward longer term perform with the senior manager.
-There is no deferred remuneration ar statutory entitlements.
-A redundancy or termination payment wand in consultation with the Board.
-The following remuneration agreements entitle staff members of CEO/Deputy CEO Chief Financial Officer Chief Risk Officer Chief Sales and Marketing Officer Chief Operations Officer Chief Human Resources Officer neration arranged with the managers other than the employee payment will be negotiated with each employee as required Chief Information Officer Senior Manager Marketing Senior Manager Finance Senior Manager Treasury Senior Manager Credit and Insurance Senior Manager Human Resources Senior Manager eBusiness and Contact Centre Compliance Manager Chief Internal Auditor 3 weeks' salary on departure for every 1 year of service to a maximum of 18 weeks (f) Description of the different forms of variable remuneration that the ADI utilises and the rationale for using these different forms.
+The Remuneration Committee takes into account a combination of factors including, financial performance in the economic environment, compliance with regulatory requirements and their member satisfaction feedback in assessing the performance of the CEO and other senior managers identified in section (a). (e) Description of the ways in which the ADI seeks to adjust remuneration to take account of longer-term performance. with the senior manager.
+There is no deferred remuner performance.
+Remuneration is based on agreed salary ation arranged with the managers other than the employee yment will be negotiated with each employee as required embers to redundancy or termination payments under a 4 weeks' salary on departure for every 1 year of service 3 weeks' salary on departure for every 1 year of service Chief Information Officer Head of Product and Marketing Head of Finance Head of Treasury Head of Human Resources Head of Digital Head of Credit Operations Chief Internal Auditor Head of Regulatory Services 3 weeks' salary on departure for every 1 year of service to a maximum of 18 months (f) Description of the different forms of variable remuneration that the ADI utilises and the rationale for using these different forms.
 Any performance bonus arrangements pertaining to sales targets, quotas or referrals are discussed at Board.
 Performance based components of remuneration must be designed to encourage behaviour that supports TMB's long-term financial soundness and the Risk Management Framework.
-In the past year bonus payments paid to senior managers identified in section (a) were \$144,849.
+In the past year no bonus payments were paid to senior managers identified in section (a).